Ria424/developers-animatesdk-docs/Document_object/Document16.md

 #### Description

-Property; a Boolean value that describes whether the instances placed on the Stage are automatically added to user- defined timeline classes.
+Property; `boolean`; a boolean value that describes whether the instances placed on the Stage are automatically added to user- defined timeline classes.
 The default value is true.

 #### Example